dsubias/in-the-wild_editing/README.md

 python train_network.py
 ```

-After 51k iterations, you should get a teasers like this:
+After 51k iterations, you should get teasers like this:

 <img src='imgs/validation_sample_51000.png'/>